binary-com/deriv-api-docs/docs/core-concepts/authorization-authentication/index.md

     "user_id": 12345678
   }
 ```
-Now, the user is authorised, and you use Deriv API calls on behalf of the account.
+Now, the user is authorised, and you can use Deriv API calls on behalf of the account.